svpino/ml.school/README.md

 To configure a remote MLflow server, we'll use a CloudFormation template to set up a remote instance on AWS where we'll run the server.
 This template will create a `t2.micro` EC2 instance running Ubuntu.
-This is a very small computer, with 1 virtual CPU and 1 GiB of RAM, but Amazon offers [750 hours of free usage](https://aws.amazon.com/free/) every month for this instance type, which should be enough for you to complete the program without incurring any charges.
+This is a very small computer, with 1 virtual CPU and 1 GiB of RAM.
+Amazon offers [750 hours of free usage](https://aws.amazon.com/free/) every month for this instance type, which should be enough for you to complete the program without incurring any charges.